-An elevated carbon dioxide-induced increase in methane emissions may be offset by an increase in carbon sequestration in soil organic matter or wood.
-Although there are very little data to evaluate this hypothesis, a study on seedlings of a wetland-adapted tree species reported that elevated carbon dioxide stimulated photosynthesis and methane emissions, but not growth, under flooded conditions (Megonigal et al., 2005).
-It is possible that elevated carbon dioxide will stimulate soil carbon sequestration, particularly in tidal wetlands experiencing sea level rise, but a net loss of soil carbon is also possible due to priming effects (Hoosbeek and VanKessel, 2004; Lichter et al., 2005).
-Elevated carbon dioxide has the potential to influence the carbon budgets of adjacent aquatic ecosystems by increasing export of dissolved organic carbon (Freeman et al., 2004) and dissolved inorganic carbon (Marsh et al., 2005).
+An elevated CO2-induced increase in CH4 emissions may

+be offset by an increase in carbon sequestration in soil organic matter or wood.
+Although there are very little data to evaluate this hypothesis, a study on seedlings of a wetlandadapted tree species reported that elevated CO2 stimulated photosynthesis and CH4 emissions, but not growth, under flooded conditions (Megonigal et al., 2005).
+It is possible that elevated CO2 will stimulate soil carbon sequestration, particularly in tidal wetlands experiencing sea level rise, but a net loss of soil carbon is also possible due to priming effects (i.e., increased labile carbon inputs from elevated CO2 enhance decomposition of the overall soil carbon pool) (Hoosbeek et al., 2004; Lichter et al., 2005).
+Elevated CO2 has the potential to influence the carbon budgets of adjacent aquatic ecosystems by increasing export of dissolved organic carbon (Freeman et al., 2004) and dissolved inorganic carbon (Marsh et al., 2005).

-Other important anthropogenic forcing factors that will affect future methane emissions include atmospheric sulfate deposition (Vile et al., 2003; Gauci et al., 2004) and nutrient additions (Keller et al., 2005).
+Other important anthropogenic forcing factors that will affect future CH_4 emissions include atmospheric sulfate deposition (Vile et al., 2003; Gauci et al., 2004) and nutrient additions (Keller et al., 2005).
 These external forcing factors in turn will interact with internal ecosystem constraints such as pH and carbon quality (Moore and Roulet, 1995; Bridgham et al., 1998), anaerobic carbon flow (Hines and Duddleston, 2001), and net ecosystem productivity and plant community composition (Whiting and Chanton, 1993; Updegraff et al., 2001; Strack et al., 2004) to determine the actual response.

 Wetland policies in the United States and Canada are driven by a variety of federal, state or provincial, and local laws and regulations in recognition of the many wetland ecosystem services and large historical loss rates (Lynch-Stewart et al., 1999; National Research Council, 2001; Zedler and Kercher, 2005).
-Thus, any actions to enhance the ability of wetlands to sequester carbon, or reduce their methane emissions, must be implemented within the context of the existing regulatory framework.
+Thus, any actions to enhance the ability of wetlands to sequester carbon, or reduce their CH_4 emissions, must be implemented within the context of the existing regulatory framework.
 The most important option in the United States has already been largely achieved, and that is to reduce the historical rate of peatland losses with their accompanying large oxidative losses of the stored soil carbon.
 Decreases in the rates of loss of all wetlands have helped to maintain their soil carbon sequestration potential.

 There has been strong interest expressed in using carbon sequestration as a rationale for wetland restoration and creation in the United States, Canada, and elsewhere (Wylynko, 1999; Watson et al., 2000).
-However, high methane emissions from conterminous U.S. wetlands suggest that creating and restoring wetlands may increase net radiative forcing, although adequate data do not exist to fully evaluate this possibility.
+However, high CH4 emissions from conterminous United States' wetlands suggest that creating and restoring wetlands may increase net radiative forcing, although adequate data do not exist to fully evaluate this possibility.
 Roulet (2000) came to a similar conclusion concerning the restoration of Canadian wetlands.
 Net radiative forcing from restoration will likely vary among different kinds of wetlands and the specifics of their carbon budgets.
-The possibility of increasing radiative forcing by creating or restoring wetlands does not apply to estuarine wetlands, which emit relatively little methane compared to the carbon they sequester.
-Restoration of drained peatlands may stop the rapid loss of their soil carbon, which may compensate for increased methane emissions.
+The possibility of increasing radiative forcing by creating or restoring wetlands does not apply to estuarine wetlands, which emit relatively little CH4 compared to the carbon they sequester.
+Restoration of drained peatlands may stop the rapid loss of their soil carbon, which may compensate for increased CH4 emissions.
 However, Canadian peatlands restored from peat extraction operations increased their net emissions of carbon because of straw addition during the restoration process, although it was assumed that they would eventually become a net sink (Cleary et al., 2005).